BLOG: APPLIED RESEARCH OF EMMANUEL GOSPEL CENTER

 Before we broke into groups and began our walk, Pastor Sergio shared a dream he’d had more than 15 years ago.
 This dream took place on a particular street corner in Lynn.
 Exactly what is happening now across the country was playing out in his dream.
 Officers were rounding up immigrants and loading them into a bus.
 Families were terrified, trying to get away.
 In his dream, Pastor Sergio approached the officers and told them that they needed to take care.
 He asserted that immigrants have dignity and humanity and deserve decency.
 The officers seemed to pause and were somewhat affected, and then Pastor Sergio woke up.
 The dream felt so real that it stuck with him.

 When we paired off and picked a direction to walk, Pastor Sergio headed in the direction of the street corner he’d seen in his dream.
 I teamed up with Patricia Sobalvarro, Executive Director of Agencia ALPHA, and Pastora Ramonita Mulero of Iglesia Hispana de la Comunidad.
-Together we began walking together toward a nearby Market Basket grocery store, where many immigrants find employment.
+Together we began walking toward a nearby Market Basket grocery store, where many immigrants find employment.
 We prayed through Ephesians 6:10-18 about putting on the armor of God, asking for truth, for faith, for the protection that comes not from our own efforts but from the astonishing goodness of God.

 Something struck me that I’d not seen before.
 I’ve always associated this passage with spiritual defense.
 But this time, the instruction to stand firm “with your feet fitted with the readiness that comes from the gospel of peace,” landed in a fresh way.
 Even in battle against spiritual darkness, we are told to wear shoes that can bear us quickly elsewhere to share the good news of peace!
 Such hope, even certainty.